 Involving the Wider Community

-Midwives@ethiopia aim to continue strong and lasting links with our partners and friends in Ethiopia, and develop mutually respectful relationships.
+Midwives@ethiopia aim to continue strong and lasting links with our partners, colleagues and friends in Ethiopia, and develop mutually respectful relationships.
 All decisions in relation to the charity are shared between trustees and partners.
-By involving members of the wider community in both Africa and Wales/UK Midwives@ethiopia believe it enhances our understanding of the needs of midwives, HEWs and families in SubSaharan Africa.
+By involving members of the wider community in both Africa and Wales/UK ,midwives@ethiopia works towards enhancing understanding of the needs of midwives, HEWs and families in Southern Ethiopia.

 - We work closely with other local charities to share skills and knowledge

-- In November 2013 two student midwives from Swansea University participated in one of our trips to WondaGonet and Hawassa (Southern Ethiopia).
-The students were able to gain an insight into midwifery in a developing country, were able to contribute in the training of midwives, were able to meet student midwives from Ethiopia and share their experiences within their local communities in the UK
+- Student midwives from different Universities in the UK participate in teaching trips to Southern Ethiopia.
+Students are able to gain an insight into midwifery in a developing country, contribute in the training of midwives, were able to meet student midwives from Ethiopia and share their experiences within their local communities in the UK

 - A Welsh politics/public policy MSc graduate from Bristol University traveled with Midwives@ethiopia to Yirgacheffe, Wonago and Hawassa in November 2013 to assist with the delivery of the HEW training programme.
 She was able to assist with monitoring and evaluation and did some observations, video diaries, interviews and focus groups.
 On return she has written a blog and has been able to provide an insight into the typical day of a HEW in rural Ethiopia.